-Vassall Centre redevelopment unanimously approved
+Vassall Centre redevelopment plans unanimously approved

 Bristol Charities are pleased to confirm that planning permission has been granted for the redevelopment of the Vassall Centre in Fishponds.